gsteemso/leopardbrew/share/doc/homebrew/El_Capitan_and_Homebrew.md

 * Reboot back into Recovery Mode & access the Terminal again.
 * In that terminal execute:
   `csrutil enable`
-* Reboot back into OS X & you'll be able to write to `/usr/local` & install Homebrew.
+* Reboot back into OS X & you’ll be able to write to `/usr/local` & install Homebrew.